-Unfortunately, Theorem 1 cannot be established by simply taking the limit of the equilibrium conditions as $\Delta \to 0$ because conditions (3.2) and (3.3) may admit multiple solutions.
-In other words, Theorem 1 is not implied by Lemma 1 when the limit system has several solutions.
-To overcome this difficulty, we use tools from differential topology to analyze the limit conditions.
-We first restrict attention to solutions $\sigma^0 \in \text{Equil}^0(\langle u, p, q, \rho \rangle)$ that are regular.
-The formal definition of regularity is in the Appendix; here we just note that σ^0 is regular if it is strict, i.e., if the maximization problem in condition (3.3) admits a unique solution.
-Intuitively, a regular solution σ^0 can be approximated by a Markov perfect equilibrium of a separable dynamic game with noisy transitions and an arbitrary protocol of moves if the period length Δ is sufficiently small.
-The key technical point is that for almost all flow payoffs u, the restriction to regular solutions is without loss of generality.
+We proceed as follows.
+To rule out the above example, we first restrict attention to solutions $\sigma^0 \in \text{Equil}^0(\langle u, p, q, \rho \rangle)$ that are regular.
+The formal definition of regularity is in the Appendix and allows for both pure and mixed strategy profiles.
+We note that a pure strategy profile is regular if it is strict, i.e., if the maximization problem in condition (3.3) admits a unique solution.
+Our key insight is that for a regular solution $\sigma^0$ of the limit conditions (3.2) and (3.3), the differences in continuation values that govern equilibrium behavior have the same sign as their discrete-time counterparts under any protocol of moves.
+As a result, $\sigma^0$ can be approximated by a Markov perfect equilibrium of a separable dynamic game with noisy transitions and an arbitrary protocol of moves.
+We then use differential topology tools to establish that for almost all flow payoffs u, the restriction to regular solutions is without loss of generality.
+This yields the following lemma: